David-Durst/JOB/README.md

         1. I turned on the Mocha and Browser environments so that ESLint doesn't reject valid global variables that aren't defined in my code - see http://eslint.org/docs/user-guide/configuring#specifying-environments
 1. Install Mocha, Chai, Sinon, Enzyme, and JSDOM.
 [This site](https://github.com/airbnb/enzyme) explains how to install Enzyme with React 15.x.
 [This site](https://github.com/airbnb/enzyme/blob/master/docs/guides/jsdom.md) describes how to integrate JSDOM with Enzyme. https://nicolas.perriault.net/code/2013/testing-frontend-javascript-code-using-mocha-chai-and-sinon/
 1. I wrote a basic Hello World example with tests.
-I recommend reading the [Redux guide](http://redux.js.org/docs/introduction/) to see how to create the site.
+I recommend reading the [Redux guide](http://redux.js.org/docs/introduction/) to see how to create the a more complete, stateful site using Redux.